fchavonet/web-flip_book/README.md

 git clone https://github.com/fchavonet/web-flip_book.git
 ```

-2. Open the `flip_book.html` file in a web browser.
+2. Open the folder in your favorite IDE.

-3. Click on the book cover to open it and then navigate between pages by clicking on the front or back page (next or prev).
+To see it in action, visit <a href="https://fchavonet.github.io/web-flip_book/">the flip book page online</a>.

 <p align="center">
 <img src="./resources/screenshots.png">